I like to think of myself as a calm, level-headed individual, but take away my food for more than a few hours and it’s going to get ugly.

 10. You start petty fights with your significant other

 Research has shown that you’re more likely to get into an argument with your sweetheart when you’re hungry.
-Since we’re more likely to act out or be aggressive towards the people we’re closest to, it’s not uncommon that your significant other takes the brunt of your hanger.
-One small study found that people who were hungry were more likely to stick pins into a voodoo doll that represented their spouse.
+Since we’re more likely to act out or be aggressive towards the people we’re closest to, it’s not uncommon that your significant other takes the brunt of your hanger. found that people who were hungry were more likely to stick pins into a voodoo doll that represented their spouse.
 Yikes!
 Nothing good can come from this.

 11. You feel an intense urge to nap